jsdclxvi/Reforestation/README.md

-## What do you call a nervous javelin thrower?
-Shakespeare.
+## Conjunctivitis.com – now that’s a site for sore eyes.